Lim Cheng Hoe

+Early life and career

 Born in 1912, Lim's family moved to Singapore from Amoy when he was 7.
 As a boy, Lim loved to draw, and would continue to explore and experiment with his pencil day in day out.
 In 1928, he attended school at the Raffles Institution where he found first love with watercolour art, and received art instruction from Richard Walker, his school art teacher and the first Art Inspector of Schools in Singapore.
 On September 13, 1930, the 18-year-old submitted his artwork in the Design and Painting class in school, and was awarded First Prize in October 1930.
 After completing his Senior Cambridge Overseas School Certificate at end-1930, Lim went to China on a three-week vacation.
 In 1932 he passed the Junior London Chamber of Commerce Examination, and soon gained employment as a clerk at the Royal Naval Wireless Station in Kranji.
 He also continued to receive art instruction at Walker's Saturday art classes for the next three years.
 In 1936, Lim was employed as Chief Clerk at the Public Utilities Board, and got married in 1952 at the age of 30.
 He continued to work with the Board until his retirement in 1966.

+Art career

 Throughout his active years Lim was a Sunday painter, painting outdoors at various locations in Singapore during weekends and with any spare time he could afford in between work and family life.
 But he was much more into serious painting, than just painting for leisure.
 By the time he started his working life at the Utilities Board, Lim stopped attending art classes by Richard Walker.
 Instead, he continued to experiment and explored new ways to express his art through watercolour.
 He was a severe critic of his own work, seldom satisfied with the quality of work he produced, and emphasized greatly on accuracy in his observation and draughtsmanship.
 In fact, it was important to Lim to paint directly from his subjects, and often take time to look around and compose them before selecting for the right pose / position to paint.
 This also applies to plein-air paintings with his friends, even if it meant for him to paint under the blazing sun.
 Lim also read widely and acquired books on art history, criticism and techniques.
 He also was a subscriber to an arts magazine titled The Artist: The Magazine For Artists, Instruction and Review which was indispensable to feeding his voracious appetite for knowledge in art.
 Yet he never felt he studied enough, or mastered the watercolour medium sufficiently.
 This self-discipline and endless pursuit in artistic excellence thus gained him the reputation as an outstanding Singaporean artist.
 Lim was a good-natured man with laughter following their painting group wherever they went.
 He was also generous man who often shared his knowledge, and the publications he acquired with his circle of artist friends.